Wednesday, 22 April 2015

-Today is the Solemnity of St. Joseph Spouse of the Blessed Virgin and Patron of the Universal Church.
-It is a Double of the First class with an Octave and is the primary feast of St. Joseph.
+The feast of the Solemnity of St. Joseph Spouse of the Blessed Virgin and Patron of the Universal Church is a Double of the First class with an Octave.
+It is the primary feast of St. Joseph.
 The feast was introduced into the Universal Kalendar by Pius IX in 1847 as the 'Patronage of St. Joseph' as a double of the second class to be celebrated on the third Sunday after Easter.
 In 1870 the feast was raised to a double of the first class and given an octave with 'Patron of the Church' added.
 In 1911 the feast was renamed the Solemnity of St. Joseph and became a primary double of the first class.
 In 1913 the celebration was moved to the Wednesday after the second Sunday after Easter.
 Although relatively modern the feast is a fine example of typology with the Patriarch Joseph being used as a 'type' of the foster-father of the LORD.
-This year the feast of St. Anicetus is not observed.

 The Office is proper.
-At Mattins the invitatory is Laudemus Deum nostrum In veneratione beati Joseph, protectoris nostri, alleluia.
+At Mattins the invitatory is Laudemus Deum nostrum In veneratione beati Joseph, protectoris nostri, alleluia and the Office hymn is, again, Te Joseph.
 The antiphons of the nocturns are proper and, as at Vespers, rather beautiful:

 Angelus Domini apparuit in somnis Joseph, dicens: Surge, et accipe Puerum et Matrem ejus, et fuge in Ægyptum; et esto ibi, usque dum dicam tibi, alleluia.